sagemathinc/cocalc-desktop/README.md

 # CoCalc Desktop

+## Windows and MacOS binaries

-[Download a release](https://github.com/sagemathinc/cocalc-desktop/releases) and install it on your computer.
+[Download a binary](https://github.com/sagemathinc/cocalc-desktop/releases) and install it on Windows or MacOS.
+For Linux, see the quickstart below.

 ## What this is